Fohdeesha/quanta-brocade/documentation/index.md

 * The Brocade only has one Out Of Band management port.
 Your #2 OOB port will no longer do anything.
 You'll still have OOB management as usual on mgmt #1, and of course in-band management on all the normal ports.

-* While it may be possible to flash back to Quanta, we haven't investigated this (the Brocade bootloader does not have the same raw memory copy commands), so for now assume this is a one way trip.
+* While it may be possible to flash back to Quanta, we haven't investigated this (the Brocade bootloader does not have the same raw copy commands), so for now assume this is a one way trip.
+A trip worth taking, we think.
 ##Prerequisites

 This guide assumes you're familiar with the basics like tftp, obtaining a serial console to the device, etc. If you're not, this guide is probably not for you.
 Before touching your switch, read this document from beginning to end to get a basic idea of what you'll be doing - do **not** skip this step.

-If you miss a part of it you'll render your switch unusable, but that risk can be entirely mitigated by being prepared and following closely.
-It's also a good idea to have the switch on a UPS while you do this, if you lose power after the *erase* command before you've flashed the new bootloader, your device is a brick (however it can be recovered with a PowerPC capable JTAG unit).
+The risk of doing this is low and mitigated if you're properly prepared and follow closely.
+It's a good idea to have the switch on a UPS while you do this, if you lose power after the ```erase``` command before you've flashed the new bootloader, your device will be bricked (however it can be recovered with a PowerPC capable JTAG unit).

 Firstly grab this [Brocade Firmware Zip](http://brokeaid.com/files/Brocade-TI.zip) - it contains your bootloader, OS, and all the documentation you'll need.
 We're not promising it will be available here long, so keep it somewhere safe.
 If you redistribute it, please do not exclude or rename any files (keep it complete).

-Start a tftp server and make sure both *brocadeboot.bin* and *brocadeimage.bin* are being served by your tftp server.
+Start a tftp server and make sure both ```brocadeboot.bin``` and ```brocadeimage.bin``` are being served by your tftp server.

 Connect to the serial console  port on the switch and open a terminal window (9600 8N1).
 Also be sure to connect the #1 management port on the switch to a network that has layer 2 access to your tftp server, so it can succesfully retrieve them while in u-boot.